 Employment Outlook and Salary Info

 Radiation therapists work in settings such as cancer centers and hospitals.
-The job market for radiation therapists was expected to increase by 20% from 2010 through 2020, according to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov).
-The BLS also reported that the average annual earnings of radiation therapists was $80,410 in May 2012.
+The job market for radiation therapists is expected to increase by 14% from 2014 through 2024, according to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov).
+The BLS also reported that the average annual earnings of radiation therapists was $84,460 in May 2015.

 Continuing Education Information

-Although certificate or associate degree programs prepare students for certification through the AART, some employers may require a bachelor's degree.
+Although certificate or associate's degree programs prepare students for certification through the ARRT, some employers may require a bachelor's degree.
 Students interested in additional education and academic credentials can pursue a bachelor's or master's degree in radiation therapy.
 Advanced education can also prepare radiation therapists for additional career opportunities in areas such as teaching, administration and medical physics.